-Elections of the Bureau
+Election of the Bureau

-The IPCC Bureau and any Task Force Bureau (currently the Task Force on National Greenhouse Gas Inventories) is elected by the Panel according to principles laid down in Appendix C to the Principles Governing IPCC Work on Rules of Procedures for the Election of the IPCC Bureau and any Task Force Bureau
+The IPCC Bureau and any Task Force Bureau (currently the Task Force on National Greenhouse Gas Inventories) is elected by the Panel according to principles laid down in Appendix C to the Principles Governing IPCC Work on Procedures for the Election of the IPCC Bureau and any Task Force Bureau

 .
 The Bureau is elected for a term of about five to six years.
 It corresponds to the cycle for the preparation of an Assessment Report.
 According to the Principles Governing IPCC Work, a Bureau shall reflect balanced geographic representation with due consideration for scientific and technical requirements.
 Bureau Members should be highly qualified experts in the field.